squid-cache/squid-cache.github.io/docs/ProgrammingGuide/LibraryAutoconf.md

 is a fatal error.
 * When the user specifies `--with-foo=PATH` the library shall be detected at the specified path.
-* When the user specifies `--without-foo` no tests for the librarry will be performed, nor will it be used by Squid.
+* When the user specifies `--without-foo` no tests for the library will be performed, nor will it be used by Squid.
 * When the library is absent API feature tests, hacks and workarounds for the library should not be searched for.
 This reduces the time